top of page

 Selected Projects

-1 / Architectural Constraints on Representational Ontology in Neural Audio Models
+1 / Architectural Constraints on Feature Emergence in Neural Audio Models

 My dissertation project.
-The guiding question is: Do semantically meaningful musical features (e.g., pitch, melody, harmony) emerge as controllable internal variables in modern neural audio models?
+The guiding question is: Do semantically meaningful musical features (e.g., pitch, melody, harmony) emerge as controllable internal variables in modern end-to-end audio models?

 2 / Musicological Interpretability with Generative Transformers